The Top Financial Apps

 Lastly, the Mint app provides you with notices of upcoming bills, suspicious account activity, low balances and tips on how to save money.

-The app is available for free from Apple iTunes and Google Play.
+The app is available for free from the Apple App Store and Google Play.

 Wikinvest Portfolio for Android, Blackberry and iOS

-The app is available for free from Apple iTunes, Google Play and Blackberry App World.
+The app is available for free from the Apple App

 —Wayne A. Thorp, CFA, is senior financial analyst at AAII and editor of Computerized Investing.
 Follow him on Twitter @AAII_CI.